warunatrivet/uwazi_test/Import-CSV.md

 1. The order of the columns is not important, data will be imported in the correct column in Uwazi.
 1. The “title” is required and serves to identify a record.
 It does not have to be unique.
 1. The “date added” is filled automatically with information during the import into Uwazi.
-1. The names of columns should not contain empty spaces, use the actual property name/key value.
+1. The names of columns should not contain empty spaces, use the actual property name/key value of the template field.
 1. The pipe symbol `|` is to be used as separator in a field with multiple values.
 1. For links to external documents, use the convention `[Name](link)`, for example `[HURIDOCS Micro-thesauri](https://www.huridocs.org/resource/micro-thesauri/)`
 1. It is possible to import different CSV files into the same template.